-This year the new producers of Glasgow Mela for 2019, Scottish-Asian Creative Artists’ Network are taking the event in a new direction, exploring the Scottish-Asian and British-Asian experience, and transforming the Mela into a platform for activism through arts and culture, to nurture and grow local artists.
+At Glasgow Mela 2019 the new producers, Scottish-Asian Creative Artists’ Network, took the event in a new direction, exploring the Scottish-Asian and British-Asian experience, and transforming the Mela into a platform for activism through arts and culture, to nurture and grow local artists.

-This year’s programme focuses on South Indian language and songs featuring everything from anti-caste protest songs from local noise-rocker Kapil Seshasayee to Scotland’s very first Sufi Qawali group, to Deepa Nair Rasiya, who has been described as a “pioneering and innovative composer with a deeply soul-stirring vocal style”.
+2019’s programme focused on South Indian language and songs featuring everything from anti-caste protest songs from local noise-rocker Kapil Seshasayee to Scotland’s very first Sufi Qawali group, to Deepa Nair Rasiya, who has been described as a “pioneering and innovative composer with a deeply soul-stirring vocal style”.

-For the first time, Glasgow Mela will also host an artist-in-residence, Mila Brown.
-Mila will be at Kelvingrove Park all day, inviting all Mela-goers to help her make a new piece of work.
-In this year of change, you’ll also find comedians, poets and a ceilidh at Kelvingrove Park on June 23rd.
+For the first time, Glasgow Mela hosted an artist-in-residence, Mila Brown.
+Mila was at Kelvingrove Park all day, inviting all Mela-goers to help her make a new piece of work.
+You also found comedians, poets and a ceilidh at Kelvingrove Park.

-As well as the performances across the three stages, there will be a huge selection of world food, clothing and goods stalls and entertainment as Glasgow celebrates its rich cultural heritage and all its communities.
+As well as the performances across the three stages, there was a huge selection of world food, clothing and goods stalls and entertainment as Glasgow celebrated its rich cultural heritage and all its communities.

-All events at Glasgow Mela are free and open to all.
+All events at Glasgow Mela were free and open to all.

 What you'll need to know